Intensifying and promoting cervical cancer prevention in low-resource countries

-The three-year SUCCESS project will introduce and promote the best available screen-and-treat tools to prevent cancer in women most at risk, especially those living with HIV.
+The four-year SUCCESS project is introducing and promoting the best available screen-and-treat tools to prevent cancer in women most at risk, especially those living with HIV.

-Led by Expertise France and in collaboration with Jhpiego and the Union for International Cancer Control (UICC), SUCCESS will be implemented in Côte d’Ivoire, Burkina Faso, Guatemala and the Philippines.
+Led by Expertise France and in collaboration with Jhpiego and the Union for International Cancer Control (UICC), SUCCESS is being implemented in Côte d’Ivoire, Burkina Faso, Guatemala and the Philippines.

-SUCCESS will implement a cervical cancer control approach based on:
+SUCCESS’s cervical cancer control approach is based on: